 With penalties of time behind bars and significant fines, healthcare fraud charges require immediate action.
 Don't talk with law enforcement or provide statements to investigators.
 Instead, exercise your right to remain silent and contact our law office.
 Perhaps you didn't know you provided false information on the application, there was no intent to defraud, or the extra / incorrect claims were mistakingly submitted.
 We offer a free consultation, affordable fees, and flexible payment plans for those facing fraud allegations throughout Colorado.

 So, if you or someone you know is facing a fraud charge in Colorado, be smart.
-Contact the highly-rated defense attorneys at O'Malley and Sawyer, LLC at 303-830-0880.
+Contact the highly-rated defense attorneys at Sawyer Legal Group, LLC at 303-830-0880.
 Together, we can protect your future.

 Photo by National Cancer Institute